AnyLog-co/documentation/examples/Configuration.md

 Note: In the cntext of the network, a cluster represents the group of tables that are managed by an Operator.
 If a second Operator is associated with the same cluster, it will maintain a copy of the data.
 If a second operator is assigned to a new cluster, but the cluster is associated with a table that is associted to the first cluster, the data will be partitioned to the 2 clusters.
+Use the command ```blockchain get cluster``` (on the CLI or Remote-CLI) to view the cluster policies in use.

 <pre>